anpl-technion/anpl-technion.github.io/_team/ Vadim_Indelman.md

 Service:
 * Associate Editor for IEEE Robotics & Automation Letters (RA-L) between 2017-2021
-* Senior Editor for IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) between 2021-2023
+* Editor for IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) between 2021-2023
 * Area Chair at International Symposium on Multi-Robot and Multi-Agent Systems (MRS) 2021
 * Co-chair of the IEEE Robotics and Automation Society Technical Committee on Algorithms for the Planning and Control of Robot Motion 2019-2022